yycunc/FIREcaller/README.md

 Some mappability files of different genome build (hg19, GRCh38, mm9 and mm10) and different resolutions (10 kb and 40 kb) are available in [Yun Li's's website](https://yunliweb.its.unc.edu/FIREcaller/download.php).

-The mappability file needs to be in the format of column names as =c('chr','start', 'end', 'F', 'GC','M'), and the chromosome column needs to be in the format 'chr${number}'.
+The mappability file needs to be in the format of column names as =c('chr','start', 'end', 'F', 'GC','M','EBL'), and the chromosome column needs to be in the format 'chr${number}'.
 The chromosomes in the file need to directly relate to the chromosomes in the process.
 For example, the mappability file will only contain information on chromosomes 1 through 22 to do an analysis on chromosome 1 through 22.

 ```{r define the name of the mappability file, message=FALSE}
 map_file<-'Hind3_hg19_40Kb_encodeBL_F_GC_M_auto.txt.gz'